Convert Coulomb to Faraday

 Coulomb to Faraday Conversion

-The conversion of unit Coulomb to unit Coulomb is very simple.
+The conversion of unit Coulomb to unit Faraday is very simple.
 Since, as discussed above, One Coulomb is equal to 0.0000103643 Faraday.
 So, to convert Coulomb to Faraday, we must multiply no of Coulomb to 0.0000103643.
 Example:-

 Coulomb Faraday